EdwinWenink/ai-ethics-tool-landscape/README.md

 It is also possible that a tool is available in multiple languages.
 Therefore these field values are provided as an array.

+If you make a tool with spaces in the filename, replace the spaces with regular dashes to ensure that cross-referencing to this tool works.
+This is because in the URL scheme of this project, spaces are replaced by dashes.

 The fields are used to automagically create taxonomies, so there's nothing more to it!

 ### Multiple references